 So long as you’ve boiled the water, even yellow or cloud water will be safe to drink.

 Note that the water can still have a nasty taste to it.
-To get rid of the bad taste, add a pinch of salt and let it sit before drinking.
+Add a pinch of salt and let it sit before drinking to get rid of the bad taste.
 Or, add lemon juice or powdered drinks to mask the bad taste.

 Alternatives to Boiling Water

-If you are unable to boil water for treating it, there are some other options.
+If you cannot boil water to treat it, there are other options.

 Unscented bleach is very effective and perfectly safe for treating water.
 It will kill bacteria, most parasites, and viruses.
 You can find detailed instructions on how to treat water with bleach here.

 2. Water Purification Tablets or Drops

 3. UV Water Treatment

-They are highly effective, though there is some debate about how long the effect lasts for.
-If you wait too long to consume the water, the DNA could “unscramble” and cause the pathogens to become activate again.
+They are highly effective, though there is some debate about how long the effect lasts.
+If you wait too long to consume the water, the DNA could “unscramble” and cause the pathogens to become active again.

-I’m not the biggest fan of UV water treatment systems for disaster prep because they rely on batteries to work and they are expensive.
-You can have a look at one here on Amazon if you are interested.
+I’m not the biggest fan of UV water treatment systems for disaster prep because they rely on batteries and are expensive.

 4. Sawyer Point Zero Two Water Filter

 The “Point Zero Two” water filter made by Sawyer filters down to 0.02 microns (hence the name).
 This is small enough to filter out even viruses.

-The water filter is fairly pricey but it comes with a faucet adapter and lasts a lifetime.
+The water filter is fairly pricey but has a faucet adapter and lasts a lifetime.